junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Passed/agreed to in Senate: Passed Senate without amendment and with a preamble by Unanimous Consent.(text: CR S132)
 - 2010-01-21 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S131-132)
 - 2010-01-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S131-132)
+- 2010-01-22 — Message on Senate action sent to the House.
+- 2010-01-22 — Received in the House.
+- 2010-01-22 — Referred to the House Committee on the Judiciary.